Teddy Brenner: President

 Teddy Brenner was promoted to president of boxing at the Garden when Harry Markson retired on March 31, 1973.
 Markson said, "Teddy Brenner is the best man in boxing today.
 There is no one who knows the game as well as he.
 If anyone can keep boxing at a top flight at the Garden, Teddy Brenner can."

 In the summer of 1973, Teddy Brenner was introduced to heavyweight contender Earnie Shavers by Don King, who proposed a title bout at the Garden with Jerry Quarry.
 Instead, Quarry pulled out, and Shavers faced former champion Jimmy Ellis, securing a first-round knockout victory.
 Shortly after, Brenner invested $7,000 in promoting the Quarry vs. Shavers fight at Madison Square Garden, only for it to be postponed after Shavers fractured his jaw while sparring.
 Brenner rescheduled the postponed bout for December 1973, ending in Shavers' defeat.
 King resented Brenner for refusing to give Shavers a redemption fight at the Garden.
 Years later, Brenner staged the September 1977 Muhammad Ali vs. Earnie Shavers fight for a sell-out crowd at the Garden.
 Brenner, heading Madison Square Garden Boxing, thought Ali should step away from the sport even though he had beaten Shavers and remained a major draw.
 He had made the suggestion to Ali's manager Jabir Herbert Muhammad.
 Brenner vowed to never make Ali an offer to fight at the Garden again, stating "if Madison Square Garden wants him (Ali) back, they will have to replace me to do it."
 He said, "I never thought I'd live to see the day when Muhammad Ali's greatest asset was his ability to take a punch."

 When Sonny Werblin became head of the Madison Square Garden Corporation in January 1978, the boxing program at the legendary arena was in a state of decline.
 Disagreements over match decisions and Brenner's displeasure with Don King's move into the Garden led to Werblin dismissing Brenner and replacing him with Gil Clancy.

 In September 1978, the Garden's longest-serving matchmaker's tenure ended and he became an independent boxing promoter.
 His plan was to put together fight packages for television, targeting either a well-established network or Teddy Brenner Fights, Inc. The following month, he finalized a three-year promotional contract with Alexis Argüello and his manager, Dr. Eduardo Roman.

 Top Rank

 The longtime matchmaker joined Bob Arum's Top Rank, Inc. in 1979.
 He set up the 1983 Davey Moore vs. Roberto Durán fight.
 He was active in matchmaking until 1987.

-Family
+Personal life

 With his wife, Judy, he had a son, Richard, a resident doctor at Stanford University, and a daughter, Marsha, who taught French at Berkeley.